Best Free Sales Tools in 2026

 This stack handles: finding prospects, sending email sequences, booking meetings, recording calls, and managing your pipeline.
 The main thing it lacks is phone (no free dialer worth recommending) and LinkedIn automation (all decent options are paid).

 One person with this stack and good messaging can book 10-20 meetings per month.
-That's not theoretical.
 That's what competent SDRs do with these exact tools.

 Free Tool Limitations You Need to Plan For